Degree Plans & Curriculum

 Total Degree Plan Credits: 44 credits

-The health-care facilities and other affiliated agencies that will offer the supervised practice experiences in clinical nutrition, food service management and community nutrition are located primarily in the Galveston/Houston area.
+Our collaborating healthcare facilities, school districts, research labs, business entities, and other affiliated agencies offering supervised practice experiences in clinical nutrition, food service operations management, community nutrition, research, and unique specialties are located primarily in the Galveston/Houston metropolitan area.

 The UTMB School of Health Professions maintains affiliation agreements with over 200 rotation sites, and the MS/DI program most frequently assigns students to the sites below.